Akuli/jou/doc/perf.md

 Given that optimizations make the code run faster, you are probably wondering why they aren't enabled by default in Jou.
-It is easier to work with optimizations disabled (or with only `-O1`), for two reasons:
+It is often easier to work with optimizations disabled (or with `-O1`), for two reasons:
-1. Optimizing a large program is slow, even though the optimized program will run faster.
+1. Optimizing a large program is slow.
+The optimized program will run faster, but it takes a while for LLVM to figure out how to make the code faster.
-    A lot of time spent waiting for the optimizer to run makes for an annoying workflow.
+    Waiting for the optimizer to do its thing is annoying.
 2. The optimizer assumes that your code doesn't do some dumb things.
-    If your code does these things, the results can be surprising
+    This can have surprising consequences.

 Let's explore these with more examples.